stonepros/stone/doc/stonefs/mount-using-kernel-driver.rst

 Complete General Prerequisites
 ------------------------------
-Go through the prerequisites required by both, kernel as well as FUSE mounts, in `Mount CephFS: Prerequisites`_ page.
+Go through the prerequisites required by both, kernel as well as FUSE mounts, in `Mount StoneFS: Prerequisites`_ page.

 Is mount helper is present?
 ---------------------------
-``mount.ceph`` helper is installed by Ceph packages.
-The helper passes the monitor address(es) and CephX user keyrings automatically saving the Ceph admin the effort to pass these details explicitly while mountng CephFS.
-In case the helper is not present on the client machine, CephFS can still be mounted using kernel but by passing these details explicitly to the ``mount`` command.
+``mount.ceph`` helper is installed by Stone packages.
+The helper passes the monitor address(es) and StoneX user keyrings automatically saving the Stone admin the effort to pass these details explicitly while mountng StoneFS.
+In case the helper is not present on the client machine, StoneFS can still be mounted using kernel but by passing these details explicitly to the ``mount`` command.
 To check whether it is present on your system, do::